All Products

 HTTPDNS

-Enhanced HTTPDNS provides HTTPDNS services only for Alibaba Cloud CDN domain names.
-Ensure that the domain name you configure is an Alibaba Cloud CDN domain name and that the domain name configuration is complete and ready for use.
-For more information about how to add and configure a CDN domain name in ApsaraVideo VOD, see Add an accelerated domain name.
-For more information about CDN domain names, see Alibaba Cloud CDN.
+You can use the enhanced HTTPDNS feature only for accelerated domain names.
+Before you use the feature, make sure that an accelerated domain name is added and configured.
+For more information about how to add and configure a domain name for CDN in ApsaraVideo VOD, see Add an accelerated domain name.
+For more information about accelerated domain names, see What is Alibaba Cloud CDN?.

 AliPlayerGlobalSettings.enableEnhancedHttpDns(true);